openshift/enhancements/enhancements/builds/entitlements.md

 This enhancement proposal aims to introduce more centralized and automated infrastructure to ease the burden of making RHEL subscriptions/entitlements available to both general workloads (pods) and builds.

+Similar asks for injecting trusted certificate authorities have also arisen, and the implementation described below can facilitate that as well.

 ## Motivation